Inedo/inedo-docs/Content/proget/api/assets/metadata/set.md

 ```

 ## HTTP Request Specification
-To update an item's metadata, simply `POST` to the URL with the `AssetDirectoryName`, path to the item and a a [AssetItemMetadataUpdate](/docs/proget/api/assets#metadata-update) object as the body.
+To update an item's metadata, simply `POST` to the URL with the `AssetDirectoryName`, path to the item and an `AssetItemMetadataUpdate` (see [AssetItemMetadataUpdate.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/AssetDirectories/AssetItemMetadataUpdate.cs)) object as the body.

 ```plaintext
 GET /endpoints/«AssetDirectoryName»/metadata/«path_to_file»